|Date of Issue||01/11/2019|

 Other languages and use of translators

 - TQUK primarily offer its qualifications and units in the language of English.
 Nonetheless, TQUK will undertake to support the delivery of our qualifications in other languages, most notably Welsh, Irish (Gaeilge) and British Sign Language where appropriate and upon request and evidence of sufficient demand.
-For example a learner may be assessed in any other language where it is one of the primary objectives of the qualification:
+For example an Apprentice may be assessed in any other language where it is one of the primary objectives of the qualification:

 – to support a role in the workplace, providing that proficiency in English, Irish or Welsh is not required for the role supported by the qualification.